 For gamers, that’s good news.
 For audio beyond games, like music and movies, the N2 is certainly adequate.
 But it’s not specialized to those tasks, and consequently, will not compare favorably to headsets which are.

 Another thing you might note about the NUBWO N2 is its impedance is somewhat high.
 Without getting into the details of electrical resistance in headphones, what you need to know is the N2 are capable of being quite loud.
 That’s good for gamers looking for an edge, but it’s important to keep in mind so you can moderate sound levels and protecting your hearing.

 You may strike one fair criticism against the aluminum design.
 While it looks fantastic aesthetically, if you tap the aluminum headset where the speaker is located, the N2 produces a loud ring for the person wearing it.
 When someone’s trying to get your attention, it can be very annoying if they suddenly tap on the headset.
 It’s a minor problem, but one worth mention.

 With the support of 3.5mm AUX jack, the NUBWO N2 is compatible for Xbox One, PS3, PC, Mac, and even mobile platforms.
 If you use the original Xbox One controller, then you’ll need a headset adapter.
 If you’re using an updated controller, you won’t need the adapter.
-It’s also worth pointing out that the NUBWO N2 Gaming Headset is not compatible with PS4, but can be used on the PS3 with the appropriate adapter.
-The NUBWO N2 includes its microphone cover, a PC extension cable, and its user manual.
+Included in the box is a microphone cover, a PC extension cable, and user manual.